-All of the things that help us show spirit, from our axe-wielding Lumberjack mascot to the hand sign you may have seen at our athletic events, make being part of the SFA family more fun.
+All the activities and symbols that help us show spirit, from our axe-wielding Lumberjack mascot to the hand sign you may have seen at our athletic events, make being part of the SFA family more fun.
 And each of these traditions has its own history — histories you’ll find on this page.

-Shortly after SFA was founded in 1923, university leaders invited students and faculty to suggest names for the university’s newly organized athletic teams, a name that made it clear that SFA was going to be a formidable opponent.
+Shortly after SFA was founded in 1923, university leaders invited students and faculty members to suggest names for the university’s newly organized athletic teams — names that made it clear that SFA was going to be a formidable opponent.

-During a special assembly, students and faculty presented their suggestions and even led yells to help make their case.
+During a special assembly, attendees presented their suggestions and even led yells to demonstrate their cases.
 In the end, the Lumberjacks won by popular vote.
-Today, it’s hard to imagine a more fitting mascot to represent our university or the beautifully wooded Nacogdoches community.
+Today, it's hard to imagine a more fitting mascot to represent our university or the beautifully wooded Nacogdoches community.